diambra/docs/content/gettingStarted/_index.en.md

 ### Basic Usage

-In what follows we will always use the most concise example available, `diambraArenaGist.py`, featuring a random agent playing Dead Or Alive ++.
+In what follows we will always use the most concise script example available, `diambraArenaGist.py`, featuring a random agent playing Dead Or Alive ++.
 We selected it to keep things as simple as possible, but every python script can be used in the very same way.

 {{% notice note %}}
 <span style="font-size:20px;">More complex and complete examples can be found in the <a href="/gettingstarted/examples/">Examples</a> section.</span>
 {{% /notice %}}

 #### Launcher Options (Docker only)

+To allow a very smooth execution, we included a *launcher script* in DIAMBRA Arena repo, inside the <a href="/installation/">TODO: UPDATE LINK Examples</a> folder.
+It is a bash/batch script named `diambraArena.sh`/`diambraArena.bat` for Linux-MacOS/Windows respectively.

+It provides a simple interface to easily perform many useful tasks, like:
+ - Validating a ROM file
+ - Executing a local python script, with and without GUI support (X-server)
+ - Executing a terminal command inside the Docker container
+ - Opening a live terminal inside the Docker container with optional support for persistent update of the container itself
+ - Running the CPU only or the GPU container version (Linux Only)

+The next block shows how to print out all available options for every OS.

 </div>